Honey glycemic index tells just how quickly, or actually moderately slowly, raw, pollen-rich sugars are turned into

-It would seem obvious that simple sugars like table sugar and honey have high glycemic indices and complex starches like potatoes, rice and bread would be low glycemic foods.
+It would seem obvious that simple carbohydrates like table sugar and honey have high glycemic indices and complex starches like potatoes, rice and bread would be low glycemic foods.

 Much has to do with how refined a carbohydrate is.
 For example, white rice has a glycemic index of 89 which is extremely high, but brown rice is 50.
 Cornflakes have a very high GI of 93 whilst even sweetcorn on the cob is only 60 and in the moderate glycemic range.

 Secondly, how a food is cooked is important.
 Baking and roasting raises the glycemic index, but boiling lowers it.

 So, what about the honey glycemic index?
 Knowing that honey is a saturated solution of fructose, glucose and sucrose, one would think that it would have a very high glycemic index; at least that's what I've always assumed.
 But, no, the glycemic index honey is only 55; it does not cause a blood sugar rush and is thus also not rapidly stored as fat.

 You may well be confused by the published tables of indices; they vary quite considerably.
 The reason is simply that different kinds of potatoes and rice, for example, can have very different glycemic indices.

 Likewise, honey from acacia trees have a low glycemic index, whilst honey from citrus for example would have a higher value.
 Why is that?
 It all has to do with how much fructose there is in a particular honey.

 The fructose in honey varies between 30 and 44 percent; it's a supersaturated solution of mainly fructose and glucose.
 The higher the percentage of fructose, the lower the honey glycemic index; they are inversely related.